Anderbone/kdk-property-website/content/english/refurbishment.md

 ########################### about service #############################
 about:
   enable : true
-  title : "Development/Refurbishment"
+  title : "Development / Refurbishment"
+  content : "

-  content : "At KDK, we cater to all types of developments and refurbishments on a residential and commercial scale.
+- At KDK, we cater to all types of developments and refurbishments on a residential and commercial scale.
 Our team of professional staff possess the capabilities, expertise and manpower to manage any requirements.

-#### Works include:
+Works include:
+<p></p>

 - Side/Rear Extension